The appearance of U.S. Department of War (DoW) visual information does not imply or constitute DoW endorsement.

 • Strengthened security posture through improved alignment with Army cloud security standards, protecting operational data and enhancing system reliability.

-This migration establishes a secure and resilient foundation for continued modernization.
+This initiative establishes a secure and resilient foundation for continued modernization.
 With improved efficiency, compliance, and scalability, the Army is better positioned to streamline global training management needs, enhance readiness, and sustain long-term operational performance.